robindouglasjohnson/gruescript/docs/gruescript.md

 value more than once, if you like.)

 <code>numbers <i>number number</i></code>
-: The list will consist of consecutive numbers, starting from the first specified number and ending at the second (inclusive).
-If the second number is greater than the first, the list will "count" upwards;
+: The iteration list will consist of consecutive numbers, starting from the first specified number and ending at the second (inclusive), counting either up or down depending on whether the second number is greater than or less than the first.
+(If the two numbers are equal, the iteration list will contain only one number.)
-if it is smaller than the first, it will count downwards.
-Like all numbers in Gruescript, the numbers must be integers.
-So `numbers 1 5` will produce the numbers *1,2,3,4,5* in that order, and `numbers 6 3` will produce *6,5,4,3*.
+So `numbers 1 5` will produce the iteration list *1, 2, 3, 4, 5*
+in that order, and `numbers 6 3` will produce *6, 5, 4, 3*.

 So, for some examples of commands using listers: